expenture/Expense/README.md

 ##### Using `PUT` for Resource Creation

-Since this is an mobile oriented application, one considerations on API design is to make requests retryable (we assume that the internet is unstable).
-The traditional `POST` method is not retryable since it will create n duplicated resource after retrying n times.
+Since this is a mobile oriented application, one consider on API design is to make requests retryable (we assume that the internet is unstable).
+The traditional `POST` method is not retryable since it will create `n` duplicated resource after retrying `n` times.

 By using the `PUT` method (its definition is "replace or create"), we can make creating resource retryable by:

-  1. Generate the unique ID of that resource on the client side.
+  1. Generate a unique ID (uid) of that resource on the client side.
-  2. Send the request `PUT /resources/<generated_uid>` to create the resource.
+  2. Send the request `PUT /resources/{uid}` to create that resource.

 If the client thinks the request has failed, it can just retry step 2 without the worry of creating duplicated resources on the server side.
 Because the definition of `PUT` request is "replace or create", if that resource is already created successfully, resending the same request will simply "replace" that resource with the same data - making no changes to the final result.